-Horse racing is a sport steeped in history and for many people new to the sport it can be difficult to understand.
+Horse racing is a sport steeped in history and full of intricacies, and for many people new to the sport it can prove difficult to understand at first.

-It’s not as simple as watching to see which horse wins a race.
-There are form books to study, weather to watch for and hunches to side with.
+It’s not always as simple as watching to see which horse wins a race.
+There are form books to study, weather to watch out for and hunches to side with.

-Horse racing bettors love diving into the statistics to try and get a clearer understanding of which horses will win and place in upcoming races in order to maximise betting profit.
+Horse racing bettors often love diving into the statistics to try and get a clearer understanding of which horses will win and place in upcoming races in order to maximise betting profit.

-And here at Unibet we have a dedicated horse racing suite so you can read up on all the form and stats before a race begins.
+And here at Unibet we’ve got you covered with a dedicated horse racing page so you can read up on all the form, stats and insight you need before a race begins.

 This guide will take you through the basics of the horse racing card, so you know what to look out for when deciding which horse to back.